kulics/koral/book-en/document.md

 E.g:
 ```
-print( peter.name )   -- Printed the name of a student
+Print( peter.name )   -- Printed the name of a student
 ```
 The same is true for changing the value of an attribute, which is equivalent to a nested identifier.
 We can use the assignment statement to change the value directly.